jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Our profession contributed to that.
 And now we are in the crosshairs.
-AI can generate code faster than people.
+AI can generate code faster than people, but it also tends to generate a lot of slop too.

 People will still write code by hand, but like current day blacksmiths probably more as a hobby or as an artisan.
-Not as many software developers will be paid in the same way that I was paid.
+Not as many software developers will be paid in the same way that I was paid during my career.

 In a rapidly shifting landscape, you either evolve to meet new circumstances or become obsolete.
 Do not become obsolete.